Enhanced Campaigns: The Good, the Bad and the Ugly

 Monday, July 22nd is D-Day for many web marketers.
-That’s the day that Google can start converting Google AdWords accounts to an Google Enhanced Campaign from a legacy account.
+That’s the day that Google can start converting Google Ads accounts to an Google Enhanced Campaign from a legacy account.

 Why the change?
 Some say it’s to help marketers advertise more effectively in a world where marketing is increasingly anytime, anywhere, any device.
 Others will say it’s a tool for Google to increase your spend – without any return.

 So what is Google Enhanced Campaigns?
 Is it good, bad or ugly?
 So far, it appears to be a little of the former – good – and more of the latter – bad and ugly.
 Here’s an outline of key changes.

 Modifiers – Enhanced campaigns add a new level of modifiers.
 This is good, because it allows you to make bid adjustments based on various criteria.
 You can increase – or decrease – your bids by percentages, based on criteria such as searcher proximity, device and time of day.
 Let’s say you know your best conversions happen with searchers within 10 miles of your locations, during your business hours.
 Now you can modify your bids, increasing them a specific percentage when searches meet those criteria, and decreasing them when not.
 You can slice, dice and fine tune your bidding strategically.

 Site Links – In another positive, you can now show site links at the Ad Group level.
 So rather than searchers seeing the same site links over and over on similar keywords, the site links can be changed based on the ad group level.
 This even allows site links at the keyword level if an ad group is built in that manner.
 More site links allows searchers to refine their search, and increases the likelihood they’ll find what they’re seeking – and click through.